1-Harshit/iitk-coin/README.md

 **SnT Project 2021, Programming Club**
 ---

-This repository contains the code for the IITK Coin project done so far.
+This repository contains the backend code for the IITK Coin which is a reward based psuedo currency of IIT Kanpur.

 ### Relevant Links